circles-project/swiclops/Sources/App/UIA/README.md

 # Support for Matrix User-Interactive Auth (UIA)

-The files in this folder add (very basic) support to Vapor for tracking Matrix user-interactive auth (UIA) sessions.
+The files in this folder add (very basic) support to Vapor for tracking Matrix user-interactive authentication (UIA) sessions.

 Unlike Vapor's standard `Session`s, Matrix's UIA sessions do not use cookies.
 Instead, they rely on a special `session` string inside the